-DEAR WATER CUSTOMER,

-Corpus Christi's Water Utilities is pleased to present our 2021 Annual Water Quality Report.
-This report is in accordance with the Environmental Protection Agency (EPA) National Primary Drinking Water Regulations, 40 CFR Part 141 Subpart O. This regulation requires all public water systems to provide the public a yearly detail of our water resources and water quality.
+DEAR WATER CUSTOMER: Corpus Christi Water (CCW) is pleased to present our 2022 Annual Water Quality Report.
+This report is in accordance with the Environmental Protection Agency (EPA) National Primary Drinking Water Regulations, 40 CFR Part 141 Subpart O. This regulation requires all public water systems to provide the public with a yearly detail of our water resources and water quality.

-Certified and trained professionals proactively monitor and test our water throughout our distribution system.
-This ensures our water supply meets or exceeds federal and state public water system requirements.
+Certified and trained professionals proactively monitor and test the water throughout our distribution system.
+This ensures our water meets or exceeds federal and state public water system requirements.